 Connecting Across Differences is a podcast created by Dian Killian, Ph.D. of Work Collaboratively about having greater empathy for yourself and others, and how to hear others more deeply and make sure that you’ve been heard.
 Episodes are available on iTunes.

 Listen to Episode 3 below:

-Dian also acknowledged her judgements.
-Noticing your judgements is a really helpful place to start in practicing self empathy.
-It doesn’t necessarily mean you have to share your judgements out loud with the other person.
+Dian also acknowledged her judgments.
+Noticing your judgments is a really helpful place to start in practicing self-empathy.
+It doesn’t necessarily mean you have to share your judgments out loud with the other person.
 In fact, you probably want to avoid that, since the other person may not enjoy hearing your judgments. 🙂

-The first step is noticing your judgements.
-When we listen to our judgements, they often point us in the direction of what we’re feeling and needing.
+The first step is noticing your judgments.
+When we listen to our judgments, they often point us in the direction of what we’re feeling and needing.
 For example, when Dian was telling herself, “I don’t even want to be talking to this woman!” it helped to get clear that she was feeling frustrated and wanted choice.

 Once we’ve identified our feelings and needs, we can choose a strategy based on those feelings and needs that will best meet our needs.
 In “The Cooperative” example, Dian’s strategy was asking the woman if she had anything more to say and if she wanted her to recap what she’d heard.
 That was Dian’s way of having closure on the confrontation and having the choice to disengage.